 If you have been injured in a pedestrian accident, it is important to contact an experienced personal injury attorney who is skilled in dealing with pedestrian and automobile accidents.
-If you or someone you love has been struck by a automobile, truck or motorcycle while walking, running or playing, the Hardy, Wolf and Downing personal injury team can answer questions about your case and maximize the compensation you receive for you injuries.
+If you or someone you love has been struck by an automobile, truck or motorcycle while walking, running or playing, the Hardy, Wolf and Downing personal injury team can answer questions about your case and maximize the compensation you receive for your injuries.

 The personal attorneys of Hardy, Wolf and Downing have recovered millions of dollars for clients injured in pedestrian accidents across the state of Maine.
 Our attorneys can help you understand your rights, maximize your compensation and avoid common tactics insurance companies use to deny or minimize claims following a pedestrian and automobile accident.

 - 4,2880 pedestrians were killed in accidents in the United States and another 70,000 were injured.

 - In the United States, a pedestrian is injured in a traffic accident every 11 minutes and a pedestrian dies in a traffic related crash every 8 minutes.

 - On average, pedestrians are 1.5 times more likely to die in a traffic-related crash than vehicle occupants for each and every each trip.

 Although all pedestrians risk being hit by a car, truck or motorcycle, statistics show that some populations are at a greater risk for pedestrian accidents.

 - Older adults (65 years and over) account for approximately 19% of all pedestrian deaths.